gabrieledamone/Sensing-IoT/README.md

 **Overview:** This study aims to predict the Relative Indoor Humidity based on external environmental parameters.

-**Paddling Tecnique**

-The data_collection/ directory contains all scripts and data backups used during part 1 of the coursework.
+The **data_collection/** directory contains all scripts and data backups used during part 1 of the coursework.

 **Paddle Blade Design**